starvoid/acer-wmi-rgb/README.md

 A mode has to be set always, if not, mode 0 will be understood, that is, the command: `b90` will set mode to 0 (static) and set brightness to 90 also.

 ### Default settings
-The module is able to restore the default settings (mode, color schema, brightness, etc) configuration in each boot (including resuming from hibernation), despite the current settings modified sending string to /dev/acer-kb-rgb-0.
+The module is able to restore the default settings (mode, color schema, brightness, etc) configuration in each boot, despite the current settings modified sending string to /dev/acer-kb-rgb-0.

 This default configuration is set when the module is installed using module.sh with the commands install or install_dkms.

 Once installed, to change the default (and current) settings you don't need to re-install the module (but you can), simply call `# module.sh default new_default_string_command`.

+#### Hibernation
+Right now, the feature of restoring default configuration on hibernation resume is not set.
+There are a define in the code commented out.
+This feature is disabled because it makes hang the boot process on restoring from hibernation.
+Working on it
 ___